 In the nineteenth and early twentieth centuries, courts and legal scholars took the view that municipal corporations derived all power from the state government.
 Indeed, the federal constitution does not explicitly recognize units of local government as distinct political entities, nor does it expressly confer any power on local governments.
-Drawing on that lack of textual recognition, the Supreme Court of the United States concluded that cities are "convenient agencies" of their respective states and, therefore, the states can abolish or reorganize cities at any time.
-And, because cities were treated as creatures of the state, courts took the view that cities also lacked inherent powers and possessed only those powers delegated to them by state law.
+Drawing on that lack of textual recognition, the United States Supreme Court concluded that cities are "convenient agencies" of their respective states and, therefore, the states can abolish or reorganize cities at any time.
+Because cities were treated as creatures of the state, courts took the view that cities also lacked inherent powers and possessed only those powers delegated to them by state law.
 That principle is known as "Dillon's Rule."

 Until the early twentieth century, therefore, state legislatures had to affirmatively grant cities the authority to carry out their municipal functions.
 The local population could not simply vote to enact a new policy to address a local problem at the local level, but had to seek the approval of the state legislature.
 Further, if there was any doubt whether the state had conferred power on a city, the doubt would be resolved against the city.
-Dillon's Rule dominated legal scholarship and jurisprudence in the nineteenth
+Dillon's Rule dominated legal scholarship and